InvestVision/InvestVision/README.md

 ![rocket-3972_128](https://user-images.githubusercontent.com/123245032/218699005-250d311e-c555-404a-87c4-b132306c6a2d.gif)

-We are here to partner with you to make our world contine to work as it should.
-So join us now!, everyone is welcome.
+To continue making our world function as it should, we are here to work with you.
+So come on in right now; everyone is welcome.
 <!--
 **InvestVision/InvestVision** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.